Counterproductive beliefs held by mental illness advocates

 by D.J.
 Jaffe

-During the many years I have been advocating on behalf of people with neurobiological disorders, I have heard many politically correct thoughts accepted by almost all advocates around the country, which I do not believe to be true.
+During the many years I have been advocating on behalf of people with neurobiological disorders (serious mental illness) I have heard many politically correct thoughts accepted by almost all advocates around the country, which I do not believe to be true.